abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/clickhouse/installation.md

 ```

 ### Start ClickHouse Server manually (validation)
-Start the server in the foreground to validate the setup:
+You can just run the ClickHouse server in the foreground to confirm the configuration is valid.

 ```console
 sudo clickhouse server --config-file=/etc/clickhouse-server/config.xml
 ```

-Keep this terminal open.
+Keep this terminal open while testing.

 ### Start clickhouse-server with:
+Start ClickHouse using the built-in start command for normal operation.

 ```console
 sudo clickhouse start
 ```
 ### Connect using ClickHouse Client
-Open a new terminal and run:
+Open a new terminal and connect to the ClickHouse server.

 ```console
 clickhouse client
 ```

-Run a test query:
+Run a test query to confirm connectivity.

 ```sql
 SELECT version();
 ```

 ### Create a systemd service
-Create a systemd service file to manage ClickHouse as a background service:
+Set up ClickHouse as a system service so it starts automatically on boot.

 ```console
 sudo tee /etc/systemd/system/clickhouse-server.service <<'EOF'